LudGar/destiny-content-vault/README.md

 ## Hosting

 The project runs entirely client-side and can be hosted on:
-- GitHub Pages
 - Any static file host
 - Local `http-server` / `python -m http.server`

 No build step required.

----

-## License

-MIT (or replace with your preferred license)

 ---